Suicide statistics

 A death is confirmed as a suicide when a coroner, having investigated the causes and circumstances of the death, find the person who died intended to take their own life.
 Suspected suicides can be referred to as suspected intentionally self-inflicted deaths.

-Data on suspected intentionally self-inflicted deaths reported by the Chief Coroner is available alongside Ministry of Health data on confirmed suicides via a new interactive web tool providing a single comprehensive source of information on deaths by suicide in Aotearoa New Zealand.
+Data on suspected intentionally self-inflicted deaths reported by the Chief Coroner is available alongside Health New Zealand | Te Whatu Ora data on confirmed suicides via an interactive web tool providing a single comprehensive source of information on deaths by suicide in Aotearoa New Zealand.

 Caution: Some people may find parts of this content confronting or distressing.
 Please carefully consider your needs while using the web tool and reading information about suicide.